ramasamy1/friendly-engine.github.io/README.md

 ## Plugin:
 https://www.npmjs.com/package/papaparse
-run this command to install this plugin : npm install papaparse Papa Parse is the fastest in-browser CSV (or delimited text) parser for JavaScript.
+run this command to install this plugin : npm install papaparse fastest in-browser CSV (or delimited text) parser for JavaScript.

 ## Expected Output :
 * User should be able to upload input file from local computer and see the results on screen.